 A concern voiced by dog owners is that some vaccinated dogs went on to show signs of rheumatoid arthritis and/or Lyme kidney.
 These are autoimmune diseases where the body overreacts to foreign proteins in the blood stream and triggers an attack on its own tissue.

 - Rheumatoid arthritis causes joint swelling, pain, and a shifting lameness.
-Regardless of the cause, dogs showing these signs should see a vet.
+Regardless of the cause, dogs showing these signs of arthritis should see a vet.
 In most cases the condition can be controlled with strong anti-inflammatory drugs such as corticosteroids.

 - Lyme kidney is a serious nonreversible condition which can lead to organ failure and death.
 Signs include poor appetite, excessive thirst, vomiting, and weight loss.
 Whether the symptoms are a coincidence or directly related to the vaccine, no one can say for sure.
 The bottom line is your dog needs to be seen by a vet for a long course of antibiotics.